StopDDoS/packet-captures/README.md

 ## Anonymizing your own packet captures
 First, open your capture in wireshark and write a display filter to only select traffic that's part of your attack.
-For example `udp && ip.dst == 10.10.10.10 && udp.dstport == 8080`
+For example `udp && ip.dst == 10.10.10.10 && udp.dstport == 8080`.
+Then under file > export specified packets write a new filtered pcap.

-(optionally) Also anonymize the destination ip.
+(optionally, but recommended) Also anonymize the destination ip.
 This can for example be done with tcpreplay's tcprewrite
 ```bash
 for file in $(ls);
   do tcprewrite --infile=$file --outfile=/root/anonymous/$file --dstipmap=0.0.0.0/0:10.10.10.10;
 done
 ```

-## Git LFS
-Github doesn't like big files.
-Because of that we are using LFS for .pcap and .pcapng files to save some space.
-See their [Website](https://git-lfs.github.com).